Choose a scale first

 Resin dolls is broader and can mean many things, but collectors searching that phrase are often looking for BJD sizes, styling parts, or buying guidance rather than generic toy dolls.

-Use the accessory shop for wigs, eyes, outfits, shoes, tools, and resin parts that work well for first orders.
+Use the product catalog for full dolls, wigs, eyes, outfits, shoes, tools, and resin parts that work well as first-order or quote references.

 Beginner PathBest for collectors who are still learning the terms, sizes, and decision order before buying anything.

-SupportUse support when you need fast help choosing between product browsing, artist matching, or plan access.
+SupportUse support when you need fast help choosing between product browsing, custom service, China sourcing, wholesale, or paid support access.

 That order is what prevents scale mistakes, weak first purchases, and styling decisions that do not fit the doll you actually own.